• Blog

 Thiamine is essential for maintaining levels of glucose in the blood.
 If the body lacks thiamin, humans can feel tired.
 Neurological and cardiovascular diseases occur when the body is deficient in thiamin.

-Tocopherol or Vitamin E
+Tocopherol or vitamin E

-Vitamin E or tocopherol is famous for protecting the heart and vascular health.
+Vitamin E, or tocopherol, is famous for protecting the heart and vascular health.
 The deficiency of vitamin E can cause anemia and neurological problems.

 Disclaimer